catalin-hanga/simulink-AI-agent/README.md

 (This is required for a multi-modal LLM, such as GPT-4o mini, as well as for the speech-to-text Whisper model).

 ### Quick Start
-From the Command Prompt, run:
+From the Command Prompt, run
 ```
 streamlit run main.py
 ```